mathgladiator/adama-lang/docs/docs/reference-defining-structure-types.md

 ## Diving Into Details: Messages

-Most types that can be defined within code can be defined within a messages.
+Most types that can be defined within code can be defined within a message.
 The exceptions are channels and futures.

 Messages can also be constructed anonymously on the fly.
 ```adama